-If you are not happy with the response you receive at Stage 1, you can contact us within a month and ask for a senior officer to complete a full and fair investigation at Stage 2.
+If you are not happy with the response you receive at stage one, you can contact us within a month and ask for your complaint to be investigated at stage two.

-Stage two
+Responding at Stage two

-Complaints will be completed within a total 20 working days from the date submitted we will need to understand
+Complaint responses will be completed within a total of 20 working days from the acknowledgement date of the complaint.
+To do so, we will need to understand

-- What specifically you remain unhappy about with the stage one response? - The impact of the concerns you have raised on you, and - What you expect the Council to do to put things right
+- What you are specifically unhappy about within the stage one response - The impact of on you of the concerns you have raised

+What you expect the Council to do to put things right

 Your feedback on these points will be considered.
-If we believe the stage one response answered all of these points, there will be no further action and we will not progress your complaint to a stage two investigation.
+If we believe the stage one response answered all of these points, or if we need clarification on any of them, we will contact you.
+We will then follow our acknowledgement process.

-Depending on the complexity of the investigation we may need to extend the timescales for stage two investigations by an additional 10 working days but this will be communicated to the customer in good time.
-We will keep you up to date on progress.
+Depending on the complexity of the investigation we may need to extend the timescales for stage two investigations by an additional 10 working days but this will be agreed with you in good time.
+We will keep you up to date on progress at agreed intervals.